JuDFTteam/masci-tools/docs/source/user_guide/parser/fleur_parser.rst

 Using the :py:mod:`~masci_tools.util.schema_dict_util` functions
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If only a small amount of information is required form the input or output files of fleur the full parsers might be overkill.
+If only a small amount of information is required from the input or output files of fleur the full parsers might be overkill.
 But there are a number of utility functions allowing easy access to information from the ```.xml``` files without knowing the exact xpath expressions for each version of the input/output.
 A code example extracting information from a input file is given below.

 .. code-block:: python

    from lxml import etree
-   from masci-tools.io.parsers.fleur.fleur_schema import load_inpschema
+   from masci_tools.io.parsers.fleur.fleur_schema import load_inpschema
    from masci_tools.util.schema_dict_util import read_constants #Read in predefined constants from masci_tools.util.schema_dict_util import evaluate_attribute, eval_simple_xpath

    #First we create a xml-tree from the input file and load the desired input schema dictionary
    root = etree.parse('/path/to/inp.xml').getroot()
-   schema_dict = load_inpschema('0.33')
+   schema_dict = load_inpschema(root.xpath('//@fleurInputVersion')[0])

    #For the input file there can be predefined contants
    constants = read_constants(root, schema_dict)